AP FACT CHECK: Trump’s speech exaggerates border peril

 THE FACTS: Trump exaggerated the length of the wars in Iraq and Afghanistan.
 The war in Afghanistan began in October 2001, in the aftermath of the Sept.
 11 attacks.
 The invasion of Iraq was in March 2003.
 The U.S. has been at war for a bit more than 17 years.

 Also, he refers to fighting in the Middle East.
-Iraq is in the Middle East, but Afghanistan is in central Asia.
+Iraq is in the Middle East, but Afghanistan is in south and central Asia.

 TRUMP, describing progress over the last two years: “Nearly 5 million Americans have been lifted off food stamps.”